A spectral sequence for tangent cohomology of algebras over algebraic operads: Introduction

 We remark that A. Berglund and B. Saleh~\cite{BerglundSaleh}*{Proposition 4.4} have independently considered a spectral sequence of the same shape as ours in order to determine a Quillen (that is, dg Lie) model of the classifying space of the grouplike monoid of homotopy automorphisms of a space that fix a given subspace.
 The same spectral sequence appears in the work of A. Berglund and I. Madsen, see~\cite{BerglundMadsenActa}*{Lemma 3.5}.
 This gives a third direction in which our methods can be pushed towards, and the interested reader can consult that paper for further details.

 The paper is organized as follows.
-In Section~\ref{sec:preliminares} we recall the elements of operad theory and show that the category of $\mathcal P$-algebras carries the structure of a cofibration category in the sense of Baues~\cite{Baues}.
-The main techical result we prove there is the fact the category of $\mathcal P$-algebras satisfies the \emph{pushout axiom} of Baues.
-In Section~\ref{sec:2} we develop the main technical tool that we introduce in this paper: the spectral sequence of Theorem~\ref{thm:SucesionEspectral}.
-Having done this, we describe the different pieces of the spectral sequence in that section.
-This includes the description of its differentials the maps involved in the exact couple that gives rise to it.
+In Section~\ref{sec:preliminares} we briefly recall the elements of operad theory we will use, mainly to settle the notation.
+In Section~\ref{sec:2}, we develop the main technical tool that we introduce in this paper: the spectral sequence of Theorem~\ref{thm:SucesionEspectral}.
 We conclude this section by showing that our spectral sequence degenerates in some natural situations.
-Finally, in Section~\ref{sec:AplicacionesRacionales}, we give the mentioned applications to rational homotopy theory.
+Finally, we give in Section~\ref{sec:AplicacionesRacionales} the mentioned applications to rational homotopy theory.

-Throughout, we write $\PP$ for a symmetric operad, which we assume is reduced, and identify with the corresponding Schur endofunctor $V\longmapsto \PP(V)$.
-All $\PP$-algebras are connected and dg unless stated otherwise.
-We also make use of the following functors: $\Sing_*$ is the singular chains functor, $\Sing^*$ is the singular cochains functor, $\mathcal A$ is the Adams--Hilton construction, $\Cell$ is the cellular chain complex of a CW-complex, $\Omega$ is the based loop space, and $L$ is the free loop space.
+\textbf{Conventions.} Throughout, we write $\PP$ for a symmetric operad in the category of vector spaces over a characteristic zero field $\kk$.
+We assume such an operad is reduced ($\PP(0) = 0$), and identify it with the corresponding Schur endofunctor $V\longmapsto \PP(V)$.
+All dg $\PP$-algebras are homologically $\mathbb{Z}$-graded unless stated otherwise.
+We also make use of the following functors and constructions: $\Sing_*$ is the singular chains functor, $\Sing^*$ is the singular cochains functor, $\mathcal A$ is the Adams--Hilton construction, $\Cell$ is the cellular chain complex of a CW-complex, $\Omega$ is the based loop space, and $L$ is the free loop space.
 The dual of a graded vector space $V$ is $V^\vee$.
-For a topological space $X$, we write $\pi_*(X)^\vee = (\pi_*(X)\otimes \Q)^\vee$, omitting the rational coefficients.
-All tensor products and $\hom$-sets are understood to be taken over a fixed base ring $\kk$ of characteristic zero, which in Section 3 will be~$\Q$.
+For a simply-connected topological space $X$, we write $\pi_*(X)^\vee = (\pi_*(X)\otimes \Q)^\vee$, omitting the rational coefficients.
+All tensor products and $\hom$-sets are understood to be taken over the fixed characteristic zero base field $\kk$, which in Section 3 will be~$\Q$.
 Similarly, in that section, all (co)homology groups are assumed to have rational coefficients.